-A super array is an example of "super type."
-A super type is like a set of types or like a function that returns a type.
+A super array is an example of super type.
+This is like a set of types or a function that returns a type.
 Super types in general, and super arrays in particular, are features of this extended Pascal.
 The super array type has several important uses.
-You may use them for any of the following purposes:
+You can use them for any of the following purposes:

-1. To process strings.
+D To process strings.